 The Impending Costs – We have comparable data to make a credible estimate of violation costs.
 New Mexico, Colorado, and Texas (along with the United States because of treaty requirements with Mexico) have argued for the last eight years in still-continuing litigation.
 The lawsuit concerns alleged New Mexico violations of the Compact along the Lower Rio Grande (south of Elephant Butte), based on alleged excess pumping of groundwater for irrigation needs.

 We have little idea how high the costs of an adverse judgement might prove to be.
-Based on Inspection of Public Records Act requests, however, we do know New Mexico taxpayers and ratepayers have already spent nearly $41,000,000 on the Lower Rio Grande litigation (about $46 million in inflation-adjusted 2022 dollars):
+Based on Inspection of Public Records Act requests (March 2022), we do know New Mexico taxpayers and ratepayers have already spent nearly $41,000,000 on the Lower Rio Grande litigation (about $46 million in inflation-adjusted 2022 dollars), and are still spending heavily:

 |Office of the Attorney General||$18,477,100.96|